sam-doomguy/documentation-api/Accounts.md

 - `meta`: a JSON object containing JSONAPI compliant data object with the following properties
   - `otherAccounts`: (optional) An array of other account IDs to which the Conformity Bot settings will also be applied.

-Example Request - Update all attributes
+Example Request to update all attributes:<br />
-This request disables the Conformity Bot for all regions until the specified date time, after which it will run every 10 hours for all regions besides `us-west-2`.
+This request disables the Conformity Bot for two accounts.
+Conformity Bot is disabled in all regions until the specified date-time, after which it will run every 10 hours for all regions besides `us-west-2`.
 ```
 curl -X PATCH \
 -H "Content-Type: application/vnd.api+json" \